Indoleamine 2,3-dioxygenase: Physiological function

 Indoleamine 2,3-dioxygenase is the first and rate-limiting enzyme of tryptophan catabolism through the kynurenine pathway.
+The reaction catalysed is:

 IDO is an important molecule in the mechanisms of tolerance and its physiological functions include the suppression of potentially dangerous inflammatory processes in the body.
 IDO also plays a role in natural defense against microorganisms.
 Expression of IDO is induced by interferon-gamma, which explains why the expression increases during inflammatory diseases or even during tumorigenesis.
 Since tryptophan is essential for the survival of pathogens, the activity of enzyme IDO destroys them.
 Microorganisms susceptible to tryptophan deficiency include bacteria of genus Streptococcus or viruses such as herpes simplex or measles.

 One of the organs with high IDO expression is the placenta.
 In the 1990s, the immunosuppressive function of this enzyme was first described in mice due to the study of placental tryptophan metabolism.
 Thus, mammalian placenta, due to intensive tryptophan catabolism has the ability to suppress T cell activity, thereby contributing to its position of immunologically privileged tissue.